Just because it's raining doesn't mean you can't still enjoy yourself and play well.

 Grips and spikes

-Wind and rain is a tough combo to deal with for a large umbrella, so make sure your brolly boasts a good-quality, strong construction, ideally with those vents that help stop it blowing inside out in stronger gusts.
+Wind and rain is a tough combo to deal with for an umbrella, so make sure yours boasts a good-quality, strong construction, ideally with those vents that help stop it blowing inside out in stronger gusts.

 Allow for less run